Snuffy's Parents Get a Divorce

 "Snuffy's Parents Get a Divorce" is the name of an episode on the children's television program Sesame Street.
 Produced in 1992, it never aired because tests revealed several unintended negative effects.
 Sesame Street has a history of addressing difficult topics as part of its affective curriculum goals, including death, marriage, childbirth, and disaster.
 Extensive research was conducted before these episodes were written and produced to determine their focus, and after they aired, to analyze their impact on viewers.
 This was the case for "Snuffy's Parents Get a Divorce."
-The show's producers had expressed a desire to produce the episode as early as 1989, and they were convinced that it was a topic they should address after the US Census Bureau reported that 40% of American children had experienced divorce.
+The show's producers had expressed a desire to produce the episode as early as 1989, and they were convinced it was a topic they should address after the U.S. Census Bureau reported that 40% of American children had experienced divorce.

-The producers chose to present the Muppet Mr. Snuffleupagus ("Snuffy") and his family's experience of divorce.
+The producers chose to present the Muppet, Mr. Snuffleupagus ("Snuffy"), and his family's experience of divorce.
 The episode was written by staff writer Norman Stiles, who also wrote the 1983 episode in which Mr. Hooper's death was explained.
 The episode was reviewed by the Children's Television Workshop's (CTW) advisory board, content experts, and developmental psychologists.
 After tests showed that their young viewers were confused by the episode and did not understand important concepts about divorce, the producers decided not to air it, despite the investment they had made.
-This marks the only time the show's producers made this kind of decision, and was cited as an example of the producers' practice of "listening to the voices of children and by putting their needs first," despite the costs.
+This marks the only time the show's producers made this kind of decision, and was cited as an example of the producers' practice of "listening to the voices of children and by putting their needs first", despite the costs.

 Sesame Street did not address the topic of divorce until November 2012, when the production team produced a video for limited audiences titled Little Children, Big Challenges: Divorce as part of their resiliency initiative.